petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/troubleshooting-tools-and-resources/reading-liferay-cloud-service-logs.md

 Liferay Cloud provides three types of logs for environment services:

+- **Application Logs**: Runtime information generated after the application is running and accessed by users.

-- **Build Logs**: These logs list build information generated as the application boots up.
-Examples of build information include: when Docker images are pulled from the registry, when deploys are in progress, and when builds are successful.
+- **Build Logs**: Build information generated as the application boots up.
+Examples include: when Docker images are pulled from the registry, when deploys are in progress, and when builds are successful.

-- **Status Logs**: These logs list orchestration layer information from the Kubernetes cluster.
-Examples of status information include: when images are successfully pulled, when containers are created and started, and when readiness or liveness probes fail.
+- **Status Logs**: Orchestration layer information from the Kubernetes cluster.
+Examples include: when images are successfully pulled, when containers are created and started, and when readiness or liveness probes fail.

-- **Application Logs**: These logs list runtime information generated after the application is running and accessed by users.
+- **VPN Logs**: VPN server information.
+Examples include: TODO

 ## Log Structure